dev-mindware/mindgest-frontend/NORMAL_INVOICE_USAGE_EXAMPLES.md

 ---

-## 2. Create Invoice with New Customer and New Items
+## 2. Create Invoice with New Client and New Items

 ### Request